Plant-Based Sources Of Calcium [You Need More!]

 According to analysis of the most recent data, it’s possible that a significant portion of adults in this country do not consume adequate calcium from their diet.

-Let me start by saying that dairy ( milk, cheese, yogurt) and dairy alternatives ( fortified plant-based beverages) are both significant sources of dietary calcium – but they are also the “usual suspects”.
+Let me start by saying that dairy ( milk, cheese, yogurt) and dairy alternatives ( fortified plant-based beverages) are both significant sources of dietary calcium.

-So what I’ve done today is picked out 6 families of plant-based foods that are notable for their calcium content, some of which may surprise you.
+But none of these foods also contain fibre, so what I’ve done today is picked out 6 families of foods that are notable for their calcium content, some of which may surprise you.

 I came up with this list with a few important criteria in mind beyond just purely calcium content.